kubernetes/community/contributors/new-contributor-playground/new-contributor-notes.md

-# New kubernetes contributor workshop
+# Kubernetes New Contributor Workshop - KubeCon EU 2018 - Notes

 Joining in the beginning was onboarding on a yacht
-Now is more onboarding a BIG --Paquebot
+Now is more onboarding a BIG cruise ship.

-Will be a Hard schedule, and let's hope we can achieve everything Sig-contributor-experience -> from Non-member contributores to Owner
+Will be a Hard schedule, and let's hope we can achieve everything Sig-contributor-experience -> from Non-member contributors to Owner

 ## SIG presentation